-11 Reasons You Can't Lose Those Last Five Pounds
+The Major Reasons Why You Can't Lose Those Last Five Pounds

-A seemingly healthy and electrolyte-filled 20-ounce sports beverages can often pack in around 34 grams of sugar.
+A seemingly healthy and electrolyte-filled 20-ounce sports beverage can often pack in far too much sugar.
 Ask yourself if the elixir's really needed to sustain your workout.
 If it's not, it'll just add empty calories, which is counterproductive to creating the calorie deficit you need for weight loss.
 For workouts lasting longer than an hour, use sports drinks in moderation.
 When your workout clocks in at under 60 minutes, stick to good ol' H2O.

-Some seemingly physique-friendly protein bars can pack close to 500 calories and 18 grams of fat—that's one heck of a post-workout snack.
+Some seemingly physique-friendly protein bars can pack close to a couple of hundred calories and 18 grams of fat—that's one big post-workout snack.
 Instead of grabbing a bar, fuel your body with whole-food post-workout snacks that deliver both muscle-building protein and energy-replenishing carbs.

 It's not nighttime eating that packs on pounds, it's what you consume after dark that's the real issue.
-For a lot of guys, this tends to be crackers, chips, cookies, etc. White recommends subbing carb-laden snacks for cottage cheese, almonds, or celery with peanut butter when post-dinner hunger strikes.
+For a lot of people, this tends to be crackers, chips, cookies, pizza etc. White recommends subbing carb-laden snacks for cottage cheese, almonds, or celery with peanut butter when post-dinner hunger strikes.

 Skipping meals and snacks may seem like a surefire way to drop weight, but it almost always ends up backfiring.
 It can increase cravings and harm your metabolism, so it's best to fuel up often.
 White suggests eating three hours after big meals and two hours after snacks.
 Of course, if you're working out, it's important to refuel within 30 minutes of exercise.